sagemath/trac_to_gh/Issue 4802.md

 # Issue 4802: [with patch, positive review] Add an on the fly ranker to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4802

 Original creator: mhansen